-The 1976 swine influenza vaccine was associated with an increased frequency of Guillain-Barré syndrome (GBS) (155,156).
-Among persons who received the swine influenza vaccine in 1976, the rate of GBS that exceeded the background rate was <10 cases/1,000,000 persons vaccinated with the risk of influenza vaccine-associated GBS higher among persons aged $\geq$ 25 years than persons <25 years (155).
-Evidence for a causal relationship of GBS with subsequent vaccines prepared from other influenza viruses is unclear.
-Obtaining strong epidemiologic evidence for a possible limited increase in risk is difficult for such a rare condition as GBS, which has an annual incidence of 10-20 cases/1,000,000 adults (157), and stretches the limits of epidemiologic investigation.
-More definitive data probably will require the use of other methodologies (e.g., laboratory studies of the pathophysiology of GBS).
+The 1976 swine influenza vaccine was associated with an increased frequency of Guillain-Barré syndrome (GBS) (183,184).
+Among persons who received the swine influenza vaccine in 1976, the rate of GBS that exceeded the background rate was <10 cases/1 million persons vaccinated with the risk for influenza vaccine-associated GBS higher among persons aged $\geq 25$ years than persons <25 years (183).
+Evidence for a causal relation of GBS with subsequent vaccines prepared from other influenza viruses is unclear.
+Obtaining strong epidemiologic evidence for a possible limited increase in risk is difficult for such a rare condition as GBS, which has an annual incidence of 10-20 cases/1 million adults (185), and stretches the limits of epidemiologic investigation.
+More definitive data probably will require using other methodologies (e.g., laboratory studies of the pathophysiology of GBS).

-During three of four influenza seasons studied during 1977-1991, the overall relative risk estimates for GBS after influenza vaccination were slightly elevated but were not statistically significant in any of these studies (158-160).
-However, in a study of the 1992-1993 and 1993-1994 seasons, the overall relative risk for GBS was 1.7 (95% confidence interval = 1.0-2.8; p = 0.04) during the 6 weeks after vaccination, representing approximately 1 additional case of GBS/1,000,000 persons vaccinated.
-The combined number of GBS cases peaked 2 weeks after vaccination (161).
-Thus, investigations to date indicate no substantial increase in GBS associated with influenza vaccines (other than the swine influenza vaccine in 1976) and that, if influenza vaccine does pose a risk, it is probably slightly more than 1 additional case/1,000,000 persons vaccinated.
-Cases of GBS after influenza infection have been reported, but no epidemiologic studies have documented such an association (162,163).
-Substantial evidence exists that several infectious illnesses, most notably Campylobacter jejuni, as well as upper-respiratory tract infections typically are associated with GBS (157,164-166).
+During three of four influenza seasons studied during 1977-1991, the overall relative risk estimates for GBS after influenza vaccination were slightly elevated but were not statistically significant in any of these studies (186-188).
+However, in a study of the 1992-93 and 1993-94 seasons, the overall relative risk for GBS was 1.7 (95% CI = 1.0-2.8; p = 0.04) during the 6 weeks after vaccination, representing approximately 1 additional case of GBS/1 million persons vaccinated.
+The combined number of GBS cases peaked 2 weeks after vaccination (189).
+Thus, investigations to date indicate no substantial increase in GBS associated with influenza vaccines (other than the swine influenza vaccine in 1976), and that, if influenza vaccine does pose a risk, it is probably slightly more than one additional case/1 million persons vaccinated.
+Cases of GBS after influenza infection have been reported, but no epidemiologic studies have documented such an association (190,191).
+Substantial evidence exists that multiple infectious illnesses, most notably Campylobacter jejuni, as well as upper respiratory tract infections are associated with GBS (185,192-194).

-Even if GBS were a true side effect of vaccination in the years after 1976, the estimated risk for GBS of approximately

-1 additional case/1,000,000 persons vaccinated is substantially less than the risk for severe influenza, which could be prevented by vaccination among all age groups, and chiefly persons aged $\geq$ 65 years and those who have medical indications for influenza vaccination (Table 1) (see Hospitalizations and Deaths from Influenza).
-The potential benefits of influenza vaccination in preventing serious illness, hospitalization, and death greatly outweigh the possible risks for developing vaccine-associated GBS.
-The average case-fatality ratio for GBS is 6% and increases with age (157,167).
-No evidence indicates that the case-fatality ratio for GBS differs among vaccinated persons and those not vaccinated.
+Even if GBS were a true side effect of vaccination in the years after 1976, the estimated risk for GBS of approximately 1 additional case/1 million persons vaccinated is substantially less than the risk for severe influenza, which could be prevented by vaccination among all age groups, especially persons aged $\geq 65$ years and those who have medical indications for influenza vaccination (Table 1) (see Hospitalizations and Deaths from Influenza).
+The potential benefits of influenza vaccination in preventing serious illness, hospitalization, and death substantially outweigh the possible risks for experiencing vaccine-associated GBS.
+The average case fatality ratio for GBS is 6% and increases with age (185,195).
+No evidence indicates that the case fatality ratio for GBS differs among vaccinated persons and those not vaccinated.